jack-d-murray/pharmacoinformatics/README.md

 1. School of Pharmacy, University College Cork, Ireland

 ## Reference
-Manuscript submitted to *Molecular Pharmaceutics* Virtual Special Issue: Computational Methods in Drug Delivery
+Manuscript submitted and under review in *Molecular Pharmaceutics* Virtual Special Issue: Computational Methods in Drug Delivery

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 See the [LICENSE](LICENSE) file for more details.